Gandasegui/pop_genomics_dirofiliaria/03_code/07_genetic_diversity_pixy.md

 mv nuclearSNPssandINVARIANTs.chrxto4.recode.vcf.* ../FINAL_SETS/
 ```

-## Now, we run pixy using that fileç
+## Now, we run pixy using that file

 ```bash
 #Create and set the environment